 Halfwit Coffee’s latest version of Moonbat Blend is a blend of thirds, with coffees from the regions of Coban, Guatemala, Cauca, Colombia, and Wahgi Valley, Papua New Guinea.
 Welcome to my Table, here in the corner of this cafe.
 Today we’re sipping the Moonbat Blend, from […]

 This year, Cafe Imports highlighted a collection of exquisite coffees from individual farmer members of the Yirgacheffe Coffee Farmers Cooperative Union (YCFCU), and offer them to our customers as microlots.
 This lot comes from a producer named Sherebo Maro.

-farm: Kenya Alimu Estate
+farm: Sherebo Maro Estate

-elevation: 1700 meters above sea level
+elevation: 1866 – 1877 meters above sea level

-process: fully washed, parabolic bed dried
+process: fully washed, raised bed dried

 For the past couple of years, I’ve been counting down my favorite coffees of the year.
 For historical perspective, you can check out my favorite coffees of 2012 and 2013.
 (EDITOR’S NOTE: Remember, the coffees in this list are only coffees that I had in 2014; […]